 Not that you’ll often have to worry about speed with CyberGhost: despite their excellent, 256-bit AES encryption protocols via OpenVPN, you’ll have plenty of speed.
 They give you high connection speeds (even with as many as 5 devices connected at once) and don’t restrict your bandwidth or speeds.
 CyberGhost is also available for all major software operating systems (Windows, Mac, iOS, Android, and more).

-PureVPN is one of the oldest VPNs in the industry and has more than 2,000 servers available across more than 180 countries, including Pakistan.
+PureVPN is one of the oldest VPNs in the industry and has more than 2,000+ servers in 140+ countries, including Pakistan.
 Some of these servers are Ozone-ready – meaning they automatically block malicious websites and unwanted ads for you, without needing to toggle anything on.
 And speaking of protecting you, they boast 256-bit AES encryption, a kill switch, DNS, IPv6, and WebRTC leak protection.
 Your data will be kept safe with PureVPN.

 This great provider keeps a strict policy on not storing your original IP address, your VPN IP address, timestamps, online activity, or DNS requests – nothing that can be traced back to you.
 The only information they keep is what you provide them when you sign up: like your name, payment method, and physical address.